shrutikar/DisasterRecord/README.md

 You will then be able to view the tool working from the application's dashboard by visiting the URL displayed there.

 ---
----

-## Basic explanation of code

-We have two main python files: data_prepare.py and server.py.

-### data_prepare.py

-This file is responsible for the backend processing of data streams.
-It reads the data present on Object Storage and performs vigourous processing including:
-- classification of text data_prepare.py; 333
-- classification of images data_prepare.py; 232
-- object detection from images data_prepare.py; 256
-- Classification of OSM data data_prepare.py; 328

-All of these data are then written to indices of ElasticCluster.

-### server.py

-The data indexed by data_prepare.py is then read by the front-end flask application in server.py.

 ##### Note for Stream processing

 #YOU SHOULD EDIT here
-DisasterRecord is capable of stream processing and is designed to for that purpose.
+DisasterRecord is capable of stream processing and is designed for that purpose.
 However, since we are demoing the tool for the purpose of the competition we are using pre-disaster data.
-In order to process streams you should make minor modifcations to read from the streaming API instead of from the JSON file we have in the bucket Shruti???
+In order to process streams you should make minor modifcations to read from the streaming API instead of reading from the JSON file we have in the Object Storage.

 ---